morepath/morepath/doc/building_large_applications.rst

 Note that Morepath itself is designed as an application (:class:`morepath.App`) that your apps extend.
-This means you can override parts of it (say, how links are generated) just like you would override a framework app!
+This means you can override parts of it just like you would override a framework app!
 We did our best to make Morepath do the right thing already, but if not, you *can* customize it.